-The Colorado legislature budgeted to allocate a $1,600 stipend to all NBPTS-certified educators who meet the qualifications.
-An additional stipend of up to $3,200 may be awarded to NBPTS-certified educators employed in schools designated by the Colorado State Board of Education in December 2017 as Priority Improvement Plan or Turnaround Plan schools.
+The Colorado legislature budgeted to allocate a $1,600 stipend to all NBPTS-certified teachers, counselors and principals who meet the qualifications.
+An additional stipend of up to $3,200 may be awarded to NBPTS-certified educators employed in schools designated by the Colorado State Board of Education in December 2018 as Priority Improvement Plan or Turnaround Plan schools.
 NBPTS-certified teachers must be employed by Oct.
-1, 2017 and must remain employed through May 1, 2018 to qualify for either stipend.
+1, 2018 and must remain employed through May 1, 2019 to qualify for either stipend.

-For an outline of the process, please review the New 2017-2018 Stipend Distribution Process for important details.
+For an outline of the process, please review the 2018-2019 Stipend Distribution Process fact sheet for important details.

 The following are questions frequently asked throughout the years regarding stipends for national board-certified teachers and their individual scenarios.
-(The New 2017-2018 Stipend Distribution Process information sheet also may help to answer your questions.)
+(The 2018-2019 Stipend Distribution Process fact sheet also may help to answer your questions.)

 May I still qualify for a stipend if …

 … I work in a private school?

 … my NBPTS certificate will expire in November?

 … I am retiring mid-year?